Equine Science

 • Equine Nutrition

 What are the key nutritional elements that a horse needs to remain at optimum health?
-Find out in this informative module.
-An in-depth knowledge of the metabolic processes that occur in a horses’s body will help you identify nutritional needs for improving and maintaining the performance of the horse.
-Learn how to adapt and apply your knowledge to optimise the feeding regimes of horses for their long-term success.
+In this informative module you'll gain an in-depth knowledge of the metabolic processes that occur in a horses’s body.
+This will help you identify nutritional needs for improving and maintaining the performance of the horse.
+You'll also learn how to adapt and apply your knowledge to optimise the feeding regimes of horses for their long-term success.

-Identify the principles relating to the correct feeding of the horse, and broaden your knowledge of the metabolic events taking place within the horse’s body to maximise its competitive success.
-Hone your theoretical knowledge of anatomical, physiological, and biochemical processes of digestion.
-Gain an appreciation of the different nutritional requirements for the various stages of training to help a horse achieve optimum performance.
+You'll identify the principles relating to the correct feeding of the horse, and broaden your knowledge of the metabolic events taking place within the horse’s body to maximise its competitive success.
+You'll hone your theoretical knowledge of anatomical, physiological, and biochemical processes of digestion.
+You'll also gain an appreciation of the different nutritional requirements for the various stages of training to help a horse achieve optimum performance.

 • Exercise Physiology